Andy Murray beats Stan Wawrinka to claim first tournament since return from hip injury

 "Both me and Stan have had a lot of injury problems in the last couple of years and [it was] amazing to be back playing against him in a final like that," Murray said.

-Wawrinka broke Murray's first service game and saved two break points in the first set going on to win it 6-3.
+Murray's chances of picking up an expected title seemed slim when Wawrinka broke in the very first service game and saved two break points in the first set going on to win it 6-3.

-Murray lost a service game again early in the second set but brought the scores level at three-apiece and saved a break point, courtesy of a challenge, in the eighth game of the set then took advantage of his first set point to force a deciding third set.
+Those chances looked even more slim when Murray lost a service game again early in the second set, but the Scot rallied and brought the scores level at three-apiece, saving a break point courtesy of a challenge.
+And in the eighth game of the second set Murray stepped up to take advantage of his first set point and force a deciding third set.

-At 4-4 in the third, the two three-time grand slam winners had already broke each other twice when Murray, playing his first final since beating Fernando Verdasco to lift the Dubai Championship in March 2017, saved two break points and won the tenth game on his first opportunity once more.
+At 4-4 in the third, the two three-time grand slam winners had already broke each other twice when Murray, playing his first final since beating Fernando Verdasco to lift the Dubai Championship in March 2017, saved two break points before finishing off the 3-6 6-4 6-4 win.

+After a year of injury struggles and speculation that his time as a major force in the men's game may be over, victory clearly meant a great deal to Murray, who broke down in tears after match point.